anirudhbiyani/cloud-auth/README.md

-> **_NOTE:_**: While the tools works, there is a need to needs to be rewamped to provide more consistency and larger set of features and coverage.
+> **_NOTE:_**: While the tools works, there is a need to needs to be revamped to provide more consistency and larger set of features and coverage.

 # cross-cloud